T

 neighborhood

-Explore Lima's bohemian district, known for its colorful colonial mansions, vibrant street art, art galleries, and lively nightlife.
-Wander through its charming streets and discover hidden plazas.
+Lima's bohemian district, known for its colorful colonial mansions, vibrant street art, art galleries, independent boutiques, and lively nightlife.
+Walk across the Puente de los Suspiros (Bridge of Sighs).

 ~90 min